TeeeJaey/Angular-Projects/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.1.2.
 ## Get Requirements

-Run `npm install` for all packages, and then `npm install bootstarp --save` to get bootstrap
+Run `npm install` to get all required packages into your local system, and then `npm install bootstarp --save` to get bootstrap

 ## Development server